itf/6s092/courses/IAP19/PS/PS20/content.md

 <img src="/_static/IAP19/bfs-33.png" height="200"  />
 </center>

-Now, we can use our normal BFS with parent pointers to find the shortest path between any $s$ and $t'$ we choose.
-Now we just have to translate this path back into the context of the original graph, but luckily, reversing our transformation is the easier part.
+Now we can use our normal BFS with parent pointers to find the shortest path between any $s$ and $t'$ we choose.
+We just have to translate this path back into the context of the original graph, but luckily, reversing our transformation is the easier part.
 All we have to do is treat $A$ and $A'$ as just $A$, $B$ and $B'$ as just $B$, etc. In the 3-vertex example, the path $A\to B\to C'$ corresponds to $A\to B\to C$ in the original graph.

 With our new and shiny algorithm fleshed out, we can analyze its runtime.